Gattaca (1997)

 where Pre-Natal Genetic Engineering is a major Industry, though this phrase is

-(DTC) Genetics.”
-All the well-heeled parents are doing it.
-They aren’t breeding
+(DTCG).
+In this Future, all the well-heeled parents are doing it.
+They aren’t

-a Race of Comic-Book-Style Supermen, but Supermen none-the-less.
-Healthier,
+breeding a Race of Comic-Book-Style Supermen, but Supermen none-the-less.

-smarter, with physical improvements like a Concert Pianist with twelve long,
+Healthier, smarter, with physical improvements like a Concert Pianist with

-nimble, fingers.
-In the Real-World USA we are already in a Society where
+twelve long, nimble, fingers.
+In the Real-World USA we are already in a Society

-mid-1970s) and in this Future it is impossible, because in competition for
+mid-1970s) and in this Future advancement has become impossible because in competition

-“Valids” who was designed to do the job even better from before birth.
-This is
+who are called “Valids,” designed to do the job even better from before birth.

-a real possibility, perhaps an inevitability, and it stinks of Eugenics, but
+This is a real Possibility, perhaps an Inevitability, and it stinks of

-that isn’t the main subject of the film.
-This film is about the cruel
+Eugenics, but that isn’t the main subject of the film.
+This film is about the

-indifference built into Meritocracies, a bias that the USA is not embarrassed admitting
+cruel indifference built into Meritocracies, a Bias that the USA is not

 Think